Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers

 \subsection{Mesh Adaptive Direct Search Optimization}

 In this study, the MADS optimization technique is used, which falls between the Generalized Pattern Search (GPS) \cite{torczon1997convergence} and the Coope and Price frame-based methods \cite{coope2001convergence}.
-Unlike GPS, MADS allows for more flexible exploration of the design space during the optimization process, which makes it a more effective solution for both unconstrained and linearly constrained optimization \cite{audet2006mesh}.
+Unlike GPS, MADS allows for a more flexible exploration of the design space during the optimization process, which makes it a more effective solution for both unconstrained and linearly constrained optimization \cite{audet2006mesh}.
 A major advantage of MADS over GPS is the flexible local exploration, known as poll directions, rather than a fixed set of directions.
 Two parameters are defined in the context of the MADS optimization: the mesh size parameter, $\Delta^m$, and the poll size parameter, $\Delta^p$.
-The mesh size parameter determines the granularity and resolution of the mesh of the design space on which the optimization algorithm operates.
+The mesh size parameter determines the resolution of the design space mesh.
 A higher resolution leads to a more precise search while a lower resolution allows for a wider search and a higher chance of finding the global optimal solution.
-The poll size determines the size of the neighbourhood around the incumbent point where new trial points are chosen.
-The number of trial points in each design cycle can be either $n+1$, known as minimal positive basis, or $2n$, known as maximal positive basis \cite{audet2006mesh}, where $n$ is the number of design variables.
+The poll size parameter determines the neighborhood size around the incumbent point for selecting new trial points.
+The number of trial points per design cycle can be either $n+1$, known as minimal positive basis, or $2n$, known as maximal positive basis \cite{audet2006mesh}, where $n$ is the number of design variables.
 In this study, the minimal positive basis construction is used.